Matcha Health Benefits

 Chlorophyll is the element that gives green tea its color.
 Leaves grown in the shade have been shown to contain more chlorophyll.
 Because matcha is carefully grown in the shade, it is substantially richer in chlorophyll than other green teas.

-According to the National Cancer Institute, the polyphenols in tea have been shown to decrease tumor growth in laboratory studies.
+According to the National Cancer Institute, the polyphenols in tea have decreased tumor growth in laboratory studies.
 In countries where green tea consumption is high, cancer rates tend to be lower, although it is impossible to know whether this is because of green tea consumption or other lifestyle factors.

 Type 2 diabetes

 Matcha Health Benefits 2: Studies concerning the relationship between green tea and diabetes have been inconsistent.
-Some have shown a lower risk of developing type 2 diabetes for green tea drinkers than for those who consumed no tea, while other studies have found no association between tea consumption and diabetes at all.
+Some have shown a lower risk of developing type 2 diabetes for green tea drinkers than those who consumed no tea.
+In contrast, other studies have found no association between tea consumption and diabetes.

 Matcha Health Benefits 3: A 2006 study published in JAMA concluded that green tea consumption is associated with reduced mortality due to all causes, including cardiovascular disease.
 The study followed over 40,000 Japanese participants between the ages of 40 and 79 for 11 years, starting in 1994.